 Best Season to Trek Pikey Peak

 The weather, temperature, and overall route of Pikey Peak make it a trekker’s destination year-round.
 However, spring (March to May) and autumn (September to November) stand out as the best seasons for the trek.
 Spring offers mild temperatures, vibrant rhododendron blooms, and well-maintained trails, creating an ideal trekking environment.
 Autumn, with its clear skies and stable weather, provides unmatched mountain views and comfortable conditions.
+While monsoon (June to August) brings heavy rainfall and winter (December to February) introduces cold temperatures and potential snowfall, these seasons offer unique experiences.
+Trekkers seeking solitude and dramatic landscapes may still find the off-peak seasons equally rewarding.
+However, monsoon trails can become slippery and challenging, requiring additional caution.

 Route of the Pikey Peak